pip-webui/pip-webui-tutorial/step5/Readme.md

     .config(configureSampleTab);
 ```

-### Add references to settings page into index.ts
+### Add references to the settings page into index.ts

-Open **index.ts** file and import files containing code of settings page:
+Open the **index.ts** file and import files containing code for the settings page:

 ```javascript
 'use strict';